Skip to content

 --type feedback \

---description "This repository wants release-risk notes in reviews" \
+--description "This repo wants release-risk notes in reviews" \

 --content "For this repo, include release risk when reviewing bridge or automation changes."